obada-foundation/obadafoundation.github.io/dao/dao-waitlist.md

 ---

 # OBADA DAO Waitlist

-* We are currently processing the waitlist applicants below.
-* At this time we are still acceping new applicants.
+_As of Jan 17, 2022_
-* But there are [25 existing DAO members](../dao/members/) and the DAO will be capped at 101 seats.
+* The DAO will be capped at 101 seats.
+[25 seats](../dao/members/) have been filled and we are processing the waitlist applicants below.

 ### On the waitlist?
 * It's time to process your application.
 [Follow the instructions here](../dao/membership-application).